Black hole thermodynamics in natural variables: Quadrophenia: Introduction and main lessons

 \item The addition of cosmological constant presents the following additional puzzle for the choice of {\it natural} variables.
 Asymptotically AdS$_4$ black holes generically exhibit {\it four} distinct event horizons that independently allow for the definition of chemical potentials and respective first law of black hole thermodynamics, even though only two of them can possibly be real for the thermal solutions.
 There are thus various ways of generalizing the natural variable construction.
 We explore several options, such as defining separate left- and right-moving variables for each different pair of horizons, paying particular attention to the two real horizons, see \eqref{eq:pairwise}.
 We also define four particular linear combinations of {\it all} four horizons, which instead of left- and right-moving we label with the cardinal directions $W$, $N$, $E$, and $S$, see \eqref{eq:directional}.
 An additional feature of AdS asymptotics is also the existence of a much more general set of compact horizon topologies, encompassing Riemann surfaces $\Sigma_\frak{g}$ of arbitrary genus, see \cite{Caldarelli:1998hg}.
 It turns out that the explicit expressions for the chemical potentials are prohibitively complicated and even numerically it is very hard to gain much useful intuition on the behavior of the respective on-shell actions.
 Nevertheless, we are able to make several interesting observations that point to the ``directional'' variables as the most promising ones for useful simplifications.
 Perhaps the most tantalizing hint in this direction is the fact that the sum of all on-shell actions, $I_{(i)}$, is purely topological: \be I_{(1)} + I_{(2)} + I_{(3)} + I_{(4)} = 2 \pi\, \kappa\, L^2\, |1-\frak{g}|\ , \ee where the subscript $(i)$ labels the on-shell action at the respective horizon, $L$ is the AdS$_4$ scale, $\frak{g}$ is the genus of the Riemann surface (we exclude the toroidal case $\frak{g} =1$ from the analysis), and $\kappa = \pm 1$ for spherical and hyperbolic horizon curvature, respectively.
-The above rule holds for the thermal AdS$_4$ black holes with arbitrary mass, electomagnetic charges and rotation (which is allowed when $\frak{g} = 0$), and is therefore strikingly simple.~\footnote{It can be shown that the sum of the on-shell actions remains a purely topological quantity also in presence of four derivative corrections via \cite{Bobev:2020egg,Bobev:2021oku}.} It would be interesting to understand its holographic/microscopic origin.
+The above rule holds for the thermal AdS$_4$ black holes with arbitrary mass, electomagnetic charges and rotation (which is allowed when $\frak{g} = 0$), and is therefore strikingly simple.~\footnote{Note that similarly simple expressions were already noticed in \cite{Xu:2013zpa,Xu:2014qaa} for the sum of the entropies on all horizons.
+The simplification ultimately stems from Vieta's formula applied to the roots of quartic polynomials, see below.
+It can similarly be shown that the sum of the on-shell actions remains a purely topological quantity also in presence of four derivative corrections via \cite{Bobev:2020egg,Bobev:2021oku}.} It would be interesting to understand its holographic/microscopic origin.
 We furthermore consider the two topologically distinct BPS limits: twisted higher-genus black holes, reproducing the recent result of \cite{BenettiGenolini:2023ucp} via the natural variable picture; and untwisted rotating black holes, where we find some simplification for the ``directional'' on-shell actions, but are only able to partially relate to the results of \cite{Choi:2018fdc,Cassani:2019mms} due to the insufficient power of our numerical analysis.

 \end{enumerate}